USDA-ARS-GBRU/MicroMPN_data-files/README.md

   - 2.3. *Subfolder*: Excel_spreadsheet

-     - This folder contains a single file with all of the plots for soil-only microcosms.
-Both MPN and MPN adjusted data were analyzed in R.
+     - This folder contains a single file with all of the Excel plots.

    - 2.4. *Subfolder*: SpectraMax_output_to_column_format